ESSEX BOTANY AND MYCOLOGY GROUPS

 82) Dipsacus laciniatus- Cut-leaved Teasel.
 All along west bank of M25 motorway at Brentwood.
 August 2017.
 Photo Ken Adams.

 81) Serapias lingua - Tongue Orchid.
 Colony of c.100 plants found and photographed in a neglected meadow at Tiptree by James Pickering in June 2017.
-Grows in Par de Calais, France c.
-100miles away, but also supplied by Charlshurst Farm nursery, Plaistow and grown widely as a garden plant.
+Grows nearest in Cotes du Nord, Brittany, France c.
+300miles away, but also supplied by Charlshurst Farm nursery, Plaistow and grown quite widely as a garden plant (on RHS web site).

 82) Agrostis viminalis- Brown Bent.
 Closeup of flower from Laindon Common.
 June 2017.
 Photo Ken Adams.